Adventures with Purpose: Search process

 At the identified waterbody, the team traverse the waters in small inflatable boats, scanning the bottom of the waterbody using sonar.
 Upon identifying areas of interest, they circle the area for further identification on their sonar displays before using a heavy-duty magnet to attach their line to the sunken vehicle.
 They mark the location with a buoy and then use divers to make a visual identification of the vehicle, retrieve a license plate, search for bodies, and prepare the vehicle and its contents for retrieval by police.

+Legal issues

+In 2020, AWP threatened to sue for a $100,000 reward pledged by five anonymous donors for the discovery of Ethan Kazmerzak, who had disappeared in 2013.
+The Kazmerzak family donated an undisclosed amount.

+In October 2022, the team had six members.
+The following month, Leisek was accused of raping a 9-year-old female relative at age 16–17 in Utah in 1992.
+Several team members, including Bishop, diver Nick Rinn, and lead videographer Joshua Cantu subsequently left the team.
+On January 5, 2023, Leisek was charged in Sanpete County, Utah.
+Adventures with Purpose subsequently announced that they were on a 3-month tour with a new team of divers and filmmakers.

+On December 13, 2024, Underwater Investigations LLC filed a copyright infringement lawsuit against Cantu.
+Cantu alleged that the lawsuit stems from his posting behind-the-scenes videos of Adventures with Purpose before the formation of Underwater Investigations LLC.
+The case remains pending.

 Cases

-The team usually deals with cold cases, however they have also volunteered for searches in recent cases; an example would be searching on August 22, 2022, for Kiely Rodni, who went missing on August 6, 2022.
+The team usually deals with cold cases, but they have also volunteered for searches in recent cases.
 Certain recent cases may be incidental while searching the waterbody for a cold case.
-As of October 26, 2022, the group has solved 25 missing person cases.
-AWP also sometimes cooperates with other teams with the same purpose, such as Exploring with Nug and Chaos Divers.
+As of February 2025, the group has solved 35 missing person cases.
+(The chart below counts mother Samantha Hopper and daughter Courtney Holt as one case.)
+AWP also sometimes cooperates with other teams with the same purpose, such as Exploring with Nug, Chaos Divers and Sunshine State Sonar.